ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 Using a source control system, you are able to maintain a history of your projects and every change you ever made to them.
 You can save files and make changes, but if you soon realize something went very wrong and everything is broken you can quickly revert back to an earlier & working version of your project.
 This can save months of time, with big or complex projects--or even for a solo project!

-!!! info What even is Source Control?
+!!! info "What even is Source Control?"
     Source control (or version control) is the practice of tracking and managing changes to code.
 Source control management (SCM) systems provide a running history of code development and help to resolve conflicts when merging contributions from multiple sources.
 Whichever SCM system you use really comes down to personal preference.

 In this tutorial we'll teach you how to use **Git**, the most commonly used and recommended SCM solution, and how to leaverage **GitHub** for hosting your repository.